 How will the work be achieved?

 Once the Sprint Goal has been set and the Product Backlog items are selected for the Sprint, then the Development Team will decide how functionality will be built into a “Done” product Increment during the Sprint.
-The Product Backlog Items that are chosen for this Sprint, together with the plan to deliver them is known as the Sprint Backlog.
+The Product Backlog Items that are chosen for this Sprint, together with the plan to deliver them are known as the Sprint Backlog.

 The Development Team will be designing a system to convert the Product Backlog into a working product Increment.
-Work may vary in regards to the effort needed and the size of the job.
+Work may vary in regard to the effort needed and the size of the job.
 During Sprint Planning, the Development Team will forecast what they believe can be achieved in the upcoming Sprint.

 By the end of the meeting, the work that has been planned for the first days of the Sprint which is to be done by the Development Team is decomposed into daily (or less) units.
-Then self-organization takes place to do the work in the Sprint Backlog, both during the Sprint Planning and as required through the duration of the Sprint.
+Then self-organization takes place to do the work in the Sprint Backlog, both during the Sprint Planning and as required throughout the duration of the Sprint.

-The Product Owner is tasked with helping to clarify the chosen Product Backlog items and then make trade-offs where necessary.
+The Agile Product Owner is tasked with helping to clarify the chosen Product Backlog items and then make trade-offs where necessary.
 Should the Development Team decide that the work is too much or too little, then it may be renegotiated based on the Product Backlog Items.

-At the end of Sprint Planning, then the Development Team should have the capability to explain to the Product Owner and the Scrub Master how work will be done as a self-organizing team to meet the Sprint Goal.
+At the end of Sprint Planning, then the Development Team should have the capability to explain to the Agile Product Owner and the Scrub Master how work will be done as a self-organizing team to meet the Sprint Goal.

-This is an objective that has been set for the Sprint which is easily met once the Product Backlog has been implemented.
+This is an objective that has been set for Sprint which is easily met once the Product Backlog has been implemented.
 It offers some guidance to the Development Team on the reason that the Increment is being built.
 It is during the Sprint Planning meeting that the Sprint Goal is created.

 The Development Team works with the Sprint Goal in mind all the time, and this affects their functionality and use of technology.
-When the is a change in expectations, the Development Team and the Product Owner will facilitate collaboration to negotiation the scope of the Sprint Backlog in the Sprint.
+When the is a change in expectations, the Development Team and the Agile Product Owner will facilitate collaboration to negotiate the scope of the Sprint Backlog in the Sprint.

 It involves an inspection of the work that has been done since the last Daily Scrum and then taking look at work that needs to be done before the next one.